 Clifty Falls State Park RV Campground

-One hundred electric hookup sites and sixty-two primitive RV sites are offered at the park's campground.
-Amenities include a laundry room, several restroom/shower facilities, a children’s play area, dump station, and amphitheater.
+One hundred electric hookup sites and sixty-two primitive RV sites are offered at Clifty Falls State Park's Campground.
+Amenities include a laundry room, several restroom and shower facilities, a children’s play area, a dump station, and an amphitheater.
+Firewood and ice are also available for sale onsite.
+Each site is equipped with a picnic table and a fire ring and can accommodate rigs up to 90 feet in length.
 The campground is close to hiking trailheads and a seasonal swimming pool.
+The campground is open year-round, and reservations can be made up to a year in advance.

 Youth Tent Area